sanamthapa5/Counter/README.md

 # Counter

-A simple counter app built with React.
+A simple counter built with React.
 This app allows users to increment and decrement a counter value with buttons.
 ## Installation

 Before running the app, make sure you have [Node.js](https://nodejs.org/en) and [npm](https://www.npmjs.com/) installed on your Computer.